-Gains and losses in fair value are recorded in the line item "fair value adjustments of investment properties - net" in the statements of comprehensive income in the period in which they arise.
+Gains and losses in fair value are recorded in the line item "fair value adjustments of investment properties - net" in the statements of profi or loss in the period in which they arise.

 Initial direct costs incurred in negotiation of leases are added to the carrying amount of investment properties.